peps0791/CarND-Behavioral-Cloning-P3/project_writeup.md

 **Training**

 Having divided the dataset into train and test sets, generator is used to generate data on the fly for each epoch of training.
-The generator creates a batch os 32, where for each batch:
+The generator creates a batch of 32, where for each batch:
 1. An image is chosen from amongst the left, center and right camera images.
 2. The steering correction is set to be 0.25.
 3. The image is then augmented by using aforementioned techniques.